Skip to main content

 And yet the question is not that abstract considering Hood is sometimes mistaken for a graduate student because of her contributions to the research directed by Professor Jim Hower of UK’s Center for Applied Energy Research (CAER) and the Department of Earth and Environmental Sciences.

-Hood has been working in Hower’s lab at UK for close to two years, studying samples of fly ash from coal power plants and coal fire
+Hood has been working in Hower’s lab at UK for close to two years, studying samples of fly ash from coal power plants and coal fire emissions.
+In the time that Hood has been in the lab, she has given talks at four professional

 By Ashley Tabb